PensionBee/ddd-workshop/README.md

 1. In **contexts/posts/infra/repositories/postCommentRepository.ts**, complete the `postCommentRepository` as in **Part 1**.
 2. In **contexts/posts/infra/repositories/postCommentRepository.ts**, call `parsePostComment` in all repository methods (tip: do this at the beginning of the `save` method and at the end of the `getById` method).
-3. In **contexts/posts/infra/repositories/postCommentRepository.spec.ts**, complete the test suite to make sure `parsePostComment` is called on all repository interactions and that the repository saves and loads valid `PostComment` **Entities** as expected.
+3. In **contexts/posts/infra/repositories/postCommentRepository.spec.ts**, complete the test suite to make sure the repository saves and loads valid `PostComment` **Entities** as expected.

 ### Part 3: Complete the Account Repository (Responsibility 3)